talwat/py-load/README.md

 You can also use pip to install it by doing `pip install py-load-lib`

-This will usually be fairly stable and robust, however it is updated quite slowly.
+This will usually be fairly stable and robust, however it is updated a little slower.

 ## Usage